letientai299/cv/readme.md

 Shameless plug
 --------------

-I'm looking for a new job, willing to relocate.
+I'm looking for a new job, especially a remote job.
 If you're interested, kindly drop me a line.